tamasmajer/redis-collections/README.md

 ]
 ```

-By using the mock implementation you can check the contents of the db:
+By using the mock implementation you can [check](examples/better-example-mock.js) the contents of the db: (you can try [this version](examples/better-example-mock-node6.js) in [RunKit](https://runkit.com/npm/redis-collections) using node 6)
 ```javascript 1.7
 {
     "users": [